otmive/CompLogic/README.md

 ### Example

-Q: 'some humans are not geniuses'
+Q: 'some humans are not geniuses'.

 A: I will remember that some humans are not geniuses

-Q: 'are some humans geniuses'
+Q: 'are some humans geniuses'.

 A: Sorry, I don't think this is the case